cssidy/decoy-mail/README.md

 #### Learn more about Doppelganger Mail's mission at [http://cassidybrooke.net/doppelganger-mail/](http://cassidybrooke.net/doppelganger-mail/).

-### Usage
+### Configuration & Usage

-Create a `_config.py` file with a dictionary of your email account credentials (this is .gitignored) such as HOSTNAME, USERNAME and PASSWORD keys.
+Modify your `_config.py` file's dictionary with your email account credentials (this is .gitignored).
+For example IMAP_HOSTNAME may become imap.gmail.com, SMTP_HOSTNAME may become smtp.gmail.com, USERNAME example@gmail.com and PASSWORD holymackerel keys.

 Note: Doppelganger Mail is written in Python 3.5.
 This version is designed to work with a Gmail inbox.
 It requires an Internet connection and Gmail account and credentials to run.
+You will have to [turn off 2-Step Verification](https://support.google.com/accounts/answer/1064203?hl=en) to allow the email bot to access your Inbox, otherwise Google will block the action.
 I am trying to avoid 3rd party libraries/APIs as much as possible.
-Eventually this software will have to be tailored to run on diverse systems, communicating with other diverse systems with their own unique configurations (which may be different than Google's).
-Hence, I am not using solely Google's Gmail API.
+Eventually this software will have to be tailored to run on diverse systems, Thunderbird, Outlook, etc. Hence, I am not using solely Google's Gmail API.

 ### Flow chart